-The woman I want to explore in the context of writing and thinking ‘like a woman’ about international affairs is Rita Hinden, who was born Rebecca Gesundheit in Cape Town in 1909 to Jewish parents originally from Poland.
-The family moved from South Africa to Palestine when Hinden was a teenager, and she was educated in Tel Aviv and Cape Town before eventually convincing her father to allow her to travel to London to attend the LSE; there she received a degree in economics and met her husband, Elchon Hinden, with whom she returned to Palestine in 1935.
+In this context, I would like to argue for the inclusion in the canon of another colonial thinker who wrote ‘like a woman’: Rita Hinden, born Rebecca Gesundheit in Cape Town in 1909 to Jewish parents originally from Poland.
+Hinden’s life and work raise, for me, some important questions about the role of women in the canon, and how their experiences might help us to reshape what the canon is, or should be.

+Rita’s family moved from South Africa to Palestine when she was a teenager, and she was educated in Tel Aviv and Cape Town before eventually convincing her father to allow her to travel to London to attend LSE; there she received a degree in economics and met her husband, Elchon Hinden, with whom she returned to Palestine in 1935.
 However, the Hindens were increasingly unsettled by the rise of an aggressive nationalism and dogmatism developing among Palestinian Zionists in response to the rise of Nazism in Europe; the couple became agnostics and decided to move back to London so that their two children could be raised in the United Kingdom.
 On her return to London, having worked as an economics researcher and freelance journalist, Rita hired a nanny to care for the children and returned to LSE to pursue a doctorate, which she completed in 1939, and which was entitled ‘Palestine: an experiment in colonialism’.

-Rita and her husband were both on the left politically, and Rita was a member of both the Fabians and her local Labour Party from 1939.
+Rita and her husband were both left-wing, and Rita was a member of both the Fabians and her local Labour Party from 1939.
 Through these networks, she met Arthur Creech Jones, who would become in 1947 the Attlee government’s Secretary of State for the Colonies.
-Before this point, the two of them worked together in 1940 to establish the Fabian Colonial Bureau, which for twenty years represented the most consistent British left-wing intellectual response to the British empire and decolonisation and, as the ‘sole political research group devoting its efforts to colonial affairs’ during the period, had some public authority.
-In the 1950s it was argued that the FCB was the ‘only traceable Fabian influence upon the thinking of Members of Parliament’; historians have characterised it as the ‘main inspiration’ for Labour’s imperial policies.
+Before this, the two of them worked together to establish in 1940 the Fabian Colonial Bureau (FCB), which for twenty years represented the most consistent British left-wing intellectual response to the British empire and decolonisation and, as the ‘sole political research group devoting its efforts to colonial affairs’ during the period, had considerable public authority.

-Hinden’s work for the Fabian Colonial Bureau, and her broader role in the field of imperialism and the end of empire, was wide ranging.
-She was the secretary of the FCB until 1950 and also edited the organisation’s journal Empire (later renamed Venture) and seems to have written a substantial proportion of its articles.
-She also published a number of texts in this period on the topic of British imperialism and (especially) the future of the British empire, for a wide range of difference audiences.
-These ranged from a full length book, Plan for Africa (1943) ‘which defined most of the principles of Fabian colonial policy developed and expounded during the war years’, to an Army Bureau of Current Affairs (ABCA) pamphlet Colonial Problem (1945), which was produced for serving British soldiers a historical background on the empire and suggested discussion questions that officers could use to tease out ideas about imperialism (many of which had built within them the idea that the British public should embrace decolonisation in the near future); she was also a frequent writer of Fabian tracts and research papers, and an editor of Fabian collected essays.
+Hinden’s work was wide ranging.
+She was the secretary of the FCB until 1950, edited the organisation’s journal Empire (later renamed Venture), and seems to have written a substantial proportion of its articles.
+She also published a number of texts on the topic of British imperialism, especially exploring the future of the British empire, for a wide range of audiences.
+These ranged from a full length book, Plan for Africa (1943) ‘which defined most of the principles of Fabian colonial policy developed and expounded during the war years’, to an Army Bureau of Current Affairs pamphlet, Colonial Problem (1945), which provided for serving British soldiers a historical background on the empire and suggested discussion questions that officers could use to tease out ideas about imperialism (many of which were framed around the idea that the British public should embrace decolonisation in the near future).
+She was also a frequent writer of Fabian tracts and research papers, and an editor of Fabian collected essays.